lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 #### Verifying Accuracy of the Results

 We can verify the results with an independent technique that will be covered in *Getting and Cleaning Data*, the `sqldf()` function. `sqldf()` is an implementation of *Structured Query Language* (SQL) with data frames.
-We will use this technique because of a specific SQL feature: the correlated subquery.
-The subquery is required to find the minimum National Pokédex Number for a given type.
+We will use this technique because of a specific SQL feature: the `group by` clause.
+The `group by` clause allows us to find the minimum National Pokédex Number for each type of Pokémon.

      # check the results within an independent technique: SQL
      library(sqldf)